mobilemancer/talks-Designing-Autonomous-AI-Agents/.demo/slides/10-tools-I.md

 # Tools

-- Any function is a Tool
+- Any method is a Tool
 - Use `AIFunctionFactory.Create()`
-- Use `DescriptionAttribute` to clarify properties etc for the LLM
+- Use `DescriptionAttribute` to enhance context for the LLM